Postgraduate Studies in Computer & Electronic Engineering

 Study leaders

-Prof Marelie Davel, Prof Stefan Lotz, Prof Samuel Tsoeu, Prof Etienne Barnard, Dr Tian Theunissen & Dr Randle Rabe.
+Prof Marelie Davel, Prof Stefan Lotz, Prof Ben Opperman, Dr Tian Theunissen, Dr Randle Rabe, Dr Coenraad Mouton, Dr Aldrin Ngorima, Dr Obsa Gilo Wakuma.

 Domain experts participate as co-supervisors where relevant.
 Currently, the group collaborates with the following experts: